Monmouth Roman Fort

 In 2010 workers digging for a new gas main uncovered evidence of the Roman fort.
 The fort seems to have covered most of the current town centre, and definitely existed at least as early as 55 AD.
 Archaeologists recovered hundreds of pieces of pottery and bones before the construct work continued.
 The dig also uncovered the route of a Roman road following the line of St John's Street.

 A blue plaque commemorating the Blestium fort is set on the wall of an 18th century town house on Monnow Street.
-The house itself has nothing to do with the fort, but it was built by Philip Hardwick, who helped build the Kymin banqueting house in 1800.
-The house was later visited by Admiral Horatio Nelson in 1802, when Monmouth's town clerk was in residence.
+The house itself has nothing to do with the fort.
+It was built by Philip Hardwick, who helped build the Kymin banqueting house in 1800.
+Admiral Horatio Nelson visited the house in 1802, when Monmouth's town clerk was in residence.

 About Monmouth Roman Fort